1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 | Collateral | The specific leased asset as security |

-For most lessees, determining the rate implicit in the lease is impractical, making the IBR the most commonly used discount rate.
+For most lessees, the rate implicit in the lease is impractical to determine, making the IBR the most commonly used discount rate.
 Our ASC 842 Relevant Borrowing Rate guide explains when to use each rate.
-For detailed methodologies on calculating the IBR, see our resource on Approaches to Determine Incremental Borrowing Rate.
+For detailed methodologies, see our resource on Approaches to Determine Incremental Borrowing Rate.
 Vehicle leases have unique considerations covered in our IBR for Vehicle Leases guide.

 Step 1: Calculate Present Value of Lease Payments